Levoment/SkyBreezes/README.md

 ![Sky Breezes Icon](./src/main/resources/assets/skbrz/icon.png "SkyBreezes")

 ## Dependencies
-This mod uses two libraries.
-Each with their own License.
-- [DimensionMutability](https://github.com/Linguardium/DimensionMutability) - Used to allow the player to sleep in the Sky Breezes dimension.
-MIT License
+This mod uses a library which helps in removing the Experimental World Screen when creating and opening a world.
 - [ExperimentAway](https://github.com/Linguardium/ExperimentAway) - Used to remove the screen that shows a warning about the world using experimental unsupported settings.
 MIT License

 # How to